ray-project/ray/doc/source/tune-advance-tutorial.rst

     print('best config: ', analysis.get_best_config(metric="diff", mode="min"))

-The program randomly picks 10 number from [1, 10000) and checks which is closer to the password.
+The program randomly picks 10 number from [1, 10000) and finds which is closer to the password.
-As a minimized example, we use the BasicVariantGenerator as search algorithm and it cannot further mutate the (hyper)parameter in config across the experiments.
-We only implemented ``_setup`` and ``_train`` methods, usually users also need to implement ``_save``, and ``_restore`` for checkpoint and fault tolerance.
+As a minimized example, we use BasicVariantGenerator as search algorithm and it cannot further mutate the (hyper)parameter in config across the experiments.
-``_setup`` runs once for custom initialization. ``_train`` execute one logical iteration of training.
+For the subclass of ``ray.tune.Trainable``, Tune will convert this class into a Ray actor, which runs on a separate process on a worker.``_setup`` function is invoked once for custom initialization. ``_train`` execute one logical iteration of training in the tuning process, which may include several iterations of actual training (see the next example).
 As a rule of thumb, the execution time of one train call should be large enough to avoid overheads (i.e. more than a few seconds), but short enough to report progress periodically (i.e. at most a few minutes).

+We only implemented ``_setup`` and ``_train``methods for simplification, usually it's also required to implement ``_save``, and ``_restore`` for checkpoint and fault tolerance.

 Next we use a more complete example, training a Pytorch model with Trainable and PBT.